 What does it cost to obtain copies of public records?

 There is no charge to inspect public records.
-If you want copies of records, fees will be assessed in accordance with RCW 42.56.120 and our copy fee schedule.
+If you want copies of records, please see our copy fee schedule.

-If you require records to be mailed to you, postage charges will be added to the total cost.
+If you request that we mail records to you, we will add postage charges to the total cost.

 We do not charge copy fees less than $25.00.
 Some requests may require a 10 percent deposit, per RCW 42.56.120.